1-800-463-3000

 Teaching In-Person: Mondays, Tuesdays, Wednesdays, Thursdays

-Steve is a busy sideman in the Toronto area and plays often with his own Brazilian Jazz trio Que Isso.
+Steve is a busy sideman in the Toronto area and often plays with his own Brazilian jazz trio, Que Isso.